BitheadsDev/Microbit-Thermostat-Controlled-Fan/README.md

 ```
 setTemp:
     if B was pressed:
-        increment (+=1) fanOnTemp by 1 up to 30
+        increment (+=1) fanOnTemp by 1
     else if A was pressed:
-        decrement (-=1) fanOnTemp by 1 down to 5 degrees
+        decrement (-=1) fanOnTemp by 1

-    if no buttons have been pressed for 3000 seconds:
+    if no buttons have been pressed for 2000 seconds:
         Call: fan

 fan:
     if temperature >= fanOnTemp:
-        if start:
+        if temperature >= fanOnTemp:
-            Supply power 50% of the time to a pin (this is pulse width modulation as the pin is either on or off rather than supplying 50% power)
+            Supply on signal to pin0 x/5 max value amount of times (this is pulse width modulation as the pin is either on or off)

-            Light up half the LEDs left to right top to bottom (rounding down) to represent half power
+            Light up the LEDs 3 rows from the bottom to represent x/5 power
-        else if B was pressed:
+    if B was pressed:
-            increment (+=1) fanOnTemp by 1 up to 30
+        increment (+=1) fanOnTemp by 1
     else if A was pressed:
-            decrement (-=1) fanOnTemp by 1 down to 5 degrees
+        decrement (-=1) fanOnTemp by 1
-        else if tilt right:
-            Increment supplied power to pin to increase fan speed up to power 100% of the time
-            show more lights

-            Increase amount of lit LEDs up until all 25 LEDs represents 100% powered
-        elseif tilt left:
-            decrement supplied power to pin to decrease fan speed down to 0

-            Decrease amount of lit LEDs until 0 LEDs represents 0% powered
+    else:
+        while pin2 is touched:
+            Increment FanSpeed up to 5 and then cycle to 1
+            Show x/5 rows of LEDs lit up from the bottom
 ```